Why ice delays recovery

 Soft tissue injury prevention

-One way to help prevent soft tissue injury occurring and to assist recovery is to apply wheatgrass extract, particularly to leg muscles before physical exertion because this loosens and relaxes muscle and connective tissue and enables you to use them more freely.
+One way to help prevent soft tissue injury occurring and to assist recovery is to apply wheatgrass extract, particularly to leg muscles before physical exertion, because this loosens and relaxes muscle and connective tissue, enabling increased freedom of use.

 Rapid muscle recovery